Levers

 F_{1} \cdot 120 \: cm = 40 \: kgf \cdot 60 \: cm

-Finally we cleared the equation and calculated the value of the unknown (F1) with the same units as the known force, kilogram-force.
+Finally, we solve the equation and calculate the value of the unknown (F1) using the same units as the known force, kilogram-force:

 F_{1} = \cfrac{40 \: kgf \cdot 60 \: cm}{120 \: cm}